meshonline/Surface-Heat-Diffuse-Skinning/README.md

 # Blender 2.8 Beta Support
 The latest pre-built product contains both release for Blender 2.7 and release for Blender 2.8 Beta, you may choose the corresponding version to install.

-The user interface will appear in 'View3D->UI->Mesh Online' tab of the sidebar.
+Type 'n' key in the 3d view if the sidebar is hidden.
+If you select both the meshes and the armature, the user interface will appear in 'View3D->UI->Mesh Online' tab of the sidebar.

 ![](blender-280-sidebar.jpg)